D9ping/IpAddressExpress/README.md

  or an errors from one public IP address service are spotted by using consensus with an other randomly selected public IP address service.
-This makes for example fooling your server on a dynamic public IPv4 address into thinking incorrectly it needs to update dynamic DNS records hardly impossible.
+This makes for example fooling your server on a dynamic public IPv4 address into thinking incorrectly it needs to update dynamic DNS records almost impossible.

 ###### Why not ask my router for my public IP address?
 Good question.
 Well technically you could get the public IPv4 address from your router.